North American Commission on Stratigraphic Nomenclature, 77th Annual Meeting

 As to terminology and nomenclature, maybe we could make progress, if I pick a neutral example.
 Let’s try the end of the Cretaceous.

-The Ir spike at the base of the Danian Stage could be named as a chemostratigraphic unit.
+- The iridium spike at the base of the Danian Stage could be named as a chemostratigraphic unit.

 Here is how the end of the remark on events might read: